Frequently Asked Questions (FAQs)

 How do I report suspicious activity and/or crime?

-Contact the Public Safety Department or dial 9-9-1-1 (from a campus phone) immediately to report suspicious activity and/or crime.
+Contact the Public Safety Department or dial 9-1-1 immediately to report suspicious activity and/or crime.
 If you wish to report a crime anonymously, you may do so by completing the Anonymous Crime Reporting Form.

 Where is the Lost and Found?